xyleth/thebesDocs/content/rules/damageHealing.markdown

 ### Medichines

 You have elaborate, custom built medical technology in your body.
-You gain the **_close wounds_** and **_I will fight on_** moves as below and automatically stabilise if `stunned` or `wounded` :
+You gain the **_close wounds_** move as below and automatically stabilise if `stunned` or `wounded` .

+If at any point you would become `dead` you instead enter an emergency protective coma.
+If you take any additional damage, you are `dead`.
+You can only be revived from this coma by significant outside medical intervention, a nanonbandage ain't gonna cut it.
+You cannot make the **_Close Wounds_** move while in this coma.

 #### Close Wounds

 At the end of a scene in which you have either the `stunned` or `wounded` damage track boxes ticked, roll.
 If you have taken no damage in the scene you are `boosted` for this roll.

 - On a 10+ you heal one point from your damage track.
 - On a 7-9 the medichines staunch the wound but the healing is incomplete or sub-optimal in some way.
 Heal one point from your damage track, but you are `glitched` ongoing until you can resolve the situation[^1].
+This `glitched` counts as a separate source to that from `stunned`, so causes you to be `degraded` ongoing if you are also `stunned`
 - On a 6- the damage is too great for the medichines to heal.
-You heal no damage and are `glitched` ongoing due to the drain of your medichines struggles to heal you.
-Outside medical attention or a significant period of rest is required to resolve this situation.

-#### I will fight on

-Once per scene in which you gain the `wounded` tag you may roll+willpower when you gain that tag.

-- On a 10+ you are not `degraded` and may continue to fight, however at the end of the scene you become `dead`[^2]
-- On a 7-9 your medichines place you into a protective coma.
-You are unconscious and may not act.
-At the end of the scene you are `glitched` on your **_Close Wounds_** move.
-- On a 6- the exertion overwhelms your systems and they malfunction.
-Roll the **_Damage Move_**

-[^1]: Taking the **_Close Wounds_** move at the end of the following scene counts for this purpose
-[^2]: Prompt medical attention with a Medical Kit or Nanobandage may prevent this, however, you remain `wounded` but stabilised
+You heal no damage.